All Products

 5m59s Warning SkipExpand persistentvolumeclaim/pvc-disk-nginx-0 Pvc pvc-disk-nginx-0 is expanding status from 75Gi to 100Gi, this action action2 will skip.

-4. Write data to the mounted directory to increase the disk usage to more than 80%.
-This triggers the third expansion.
+4. Continue writing data to the mount directory to make the disk usage exceed 80% again and trigger the third expansion.

-1. Write data to the mounted directory.
+1. Write data to the mount directory.

 kubectl exec -it nginx-0 -- fallocate -l 20G /data/test3

-2. View expansion events.
+2. View the expansion events.

 kubectl get events